larrytech7/IceBase/README.md

 # JSON_DB
-This is a NoSQL implementation ofa local database on android deveices.
+This is a NoSQL implementation ofa local database on android devices.
 It uses the JSON APIs amongst other standard JAVA APIs.
 It can be used to setup a quick NoSQL database in android.
 It has the same advantages as any other NoSQL database.
 It is easy to setup and to get started.